aws/aws-sdk-net-extensions-cognito/README.md

 ## Other Forms of Authentication

-In addition to SRP, NewPasswordRequired, and MFA, the Amazon Cognito Authentication Extension Library offers an easier authentication flow for:
+In addition to SRP, NewPasswordRequired, and MFA, the Amazon Cognito Authentication Extension Library offers an easier authentication flow for the following:

 - **Custom** – Begins with a call to StartWithCustomAuthAsync(InitiateCustomAuthRequest customRequest)
 - **RefreshToken** – Begins with a call to StartWithRefreshTokenAuthAsync(InitiateRefreshTokenAuthRequest refreshTokenRequest)